appbaseio/reactivesearch/content/docs/hosting/BYOC/index.md

 -   **Step 6:** Configure ElasticSearch URL and ARC ID obtained above.

-    > **NOte:** Once you save the configuration, it may take 5-10s to restart the arc service.
+    > **Note:** Once you save the configuration, it may take 5-10s to restart the arc service.

 -   **Step 7:** Start using Arc Services using [Arc Dashboard](https://arc-dashboard.appbase.io/).
 Here you will have to input Arc Cluster URL which will be of the form http(s)://localhost_OR_cluster_url.
 Enter the username and password values that you configured in _Step 5_.